luizcarloscf/is-tester-multiarch/README.md

 * Building on multiple native nodes using the same builder instance;
 * Using a stage in Dockerfile to cross-compile to different architectures;

 This project uses Github Actions to setup a workflow responsible to build and publish the docker images.
-It uses QEMU, for emulation of different plataforms.
+It uses QEMU, for emulation of different platforms.
 All Github Actions used in this project are developed by Docker.

 - [docker/setup-qemu-action](https://github.com/docker/setup-qemu-action);